ssonkiya/ssonkiya.github.io/_posts/2016-09-22-Nytimes-and-Trump.md

 carson ben fiorina candidates debate carly percent muslim neurosurgeon choice huckabee christians religious conservative iowa retired faith jeb second survey
 ```

-These all looked to me to be about the Republican primary, as were two other topics.
-But if I reduced the number of topics from 30 to, say, 26 when I did my NMF, these "extra" republican primary topics didn't simply merge into one.
+These all looked to me to be about the Republican primary.
+But if I reduced the number of topics from 30 to, say, 28 when I did my NMF, these "extra" republican primary topics didn't simply merge into one.
 Instead, I lost other interpretable topics that I wanted to keep.
-As I mentioned above, when I had a larger number of topics, I wasn't able to see from the top words in a topic what the common thread was.
+Therefore, I decided to keep all 30 topics and simply call them "Republican Primary 1," "Republican Primary 2," etc.

 ## Working with NMF

-I now had a matrix where each row was an article, each column was a topic, and the value was how prevelant that topic was in that article.
-Unlike LDA, while each value is between 0 and 1, the columns in a row do not add up to 1, and so you can't interpret a value as the "proportion" of a topic in a given article.
-Each document can, and usually is, associated with more than one topic.
-For example, an article about the economic policies of the republican primary contenders would probably be related to both the "economy" and some of the "republican primary" topics.
-Because of that, it's generally not appropriate to assign each document to a single topic, say by picking the topic with the highest value.
+I now had a matrix where each row was an article, each column was a topic, and the value was how prevalent that topic was in that article.
+While each value is between 0 and 1, unlike LDA the columns in a row do not add up to 1, and so you can't interpret a value as the "proportion" of a topic in a given article.
+Each document also can be, and usually is, associated with more than one topic.
+For example, an article about the economic policies of the republican primary contenders would probably be related to both the "economy" and "republican primary" topics.
+Because of that, it's generally not appropriate to assign each document to a single topic (e.g. by picking the topic with the highest value).

-In my case, I decided to consider an article was about a topic if the article-topic entry had a non-zero value, transforming my matrix so that any non-zero value became 1.
-This certainly has some disadvantages, but it was appropriate for my interest in understanding if/when a topic was covered at all by the NYTimes.
+In my case, I decided to consider an article was about a topic if the article-topic entry had a non-zero value.
+I thus transformed my matrix so that any non-zero value became 1.
+This certainly has some disadvantages, but it was appropriate for my interest in understanding when a topic was covered at all by the NYTimes.

 ## Visualizing Coverage over Time